My Hammons Genealogy

 and other blood-related branches

 There is a DNA service that compares your DNA to tens of thousands of DNA samples taken from bones from archealogical sites around the world.
 The company is called My True Ancestry.
 What this site has done for me more than any other DNA service is to paint a much clearer picture of my family origins.
 Because my father and mother have very similar genetic backgrounds I have not been able to determine which of these samples are from my paternal or maternal side.
 In some cases I'm sure they are both.
-I currently have 140 samples that I match and more than half were found in two countries, England and Czech Republic.
+I currently have 150 samples (as of 10/07/22) that I match and more than half were found in two countries, England and Czech Republic.
 All of the Czech samples are from the Bronze Age and are ethnically Celts and all of the Bronze Age samples from England are also Celts.
-The Iron Age samples from England are mostly Saxons with some Danish Vikings.
-Most of my Middle Age samples are Danish Vikings.
+The Iron Age samples from England are mostly from the Parisi, a Celtic tribe in England with Gaels and other Celts.
+Most of my Middle Age samples are Danish Vikings, Celts, and Gaels.
 My haplogroup is J-CTS11760 (J2b2a1...) and my ancient matches to my y-DNA are found in the Balkans, in particular Croatia.

 This map on the left shows the higher concentration of Celts with the dark green the epicenter of their beginnings.
 A very large majority of my Celtic matches occur in the dark green area.
 The map on the right shows J2b2 ancient sample sites.
 The purple are BC samples and the orange are AD samples.
 As you can see a majority of the BC samples are in Croatia with a couple in Slovenia.